Improvements were seen in children treated with Cerezyme over 8 years.1

 Liver volume

-- Approximately half of the treatment effect was achieved after ~1 year of treatment
+- Approximately half of the treatment effect in reducing liver and spleen size was achieved after ~1 year of treatment

 - Volume reductions continued over the entire 8-year study period